Our Story

 The name says it all.
 AGI represents the frontier of artificial intelligence—the transformative technology reshaping our world.
 Affinity represents connection, relationship, and natural alignment.

-We exist to create affinity between overlooked communities and advanced technology.
-We're not just consultants—we're bridge builders.
-We've walked the path from scarcity to opportunity, and now we're lighting the way for others.
+AGI Affinity exists to create affinity between overlooked communities and advanced technology.
+Dr. Nash isn't just a consultant—he's a bridge builder.
+He's walked the path from scarcity to opportunity, and now he's lighting the way for others.

-Through Nash Group LLC (founded 2013), we've spent over a decade developing affordable housing that transforms communities.
-When we commit to your community, we deliver.
-This track record is your assurance.
+Through Nash Group LLC (founded 2013), Dr. Nash has spent over a decade developing affordable housing that transforms communities.
+That track record of execution is the foundation AGI Affinity is built on.

 254+